-Source: http://www2.le.ac.uk/departments/gradschool/training/eresources/teaching/theories/kolb
+Source: https://www2.le.ac.uk/departments/gradschool/training/eresources/teaching/theories/kolb

 The application of Kolb's insights have evolved.
-Firstly, Beard and Wilson78 provide an extensive review of the environmental conditions that inhibit and facilitate the transformation of concrete experience into reflective observations and abstract concepts.
+Firstly, Beard and Wilson77 provide an extensive review of the environmental conditions that inhibit and facilitate the transformation of concrete experience into reflective observations and abstract concepts.
 The field of Appreciative Inquiry (AI) has focussed on the nature and impact of questions.
 The way questions are framed can provide more scope for positive experiences in the learning process and the design of solutions.
 Moreover, AI promotes reflection through a more dialogic style that supports co-operative learning.
 One challenge for coaches in a FairShares Lab is to build on Kolb's learning cycle and apply it at the group level.
-Where stakeholders seek to form a co-operative, their efforts need to be guided by principles co-operative learning79 (see section 2.1.3, p.
+Where stakeholders seek to form a co-operative, their efforts need to be guided by principles of co-operative learning78 (see section 2.1.3, p.
 29).

-Beard, C., & Wilson, J. P. (2013).
+77 Beard, C., & Wilson, J. P. (2013).
 Experiential learning: A handbook for education, training and coaching.
 Kogan Page Publishers.

-79 See Kagan, S. (1985).
+78 See Kagan, S. (1985).
 "Co-op co-op: A flexible cooperative learning technique", in R. Slavin, S. Sharan, S. Kagan, R. Hertz-Lazarowitz, C. Webb & R. Schmuck (Eds.), Learning to cooperate, cooperating to learn, New York, NY: Plenum, pp. 67-96.

-Co-operative learning theory observes five key principles:80
+Co-operative learning theory observes five key principles:79

-- 1) positive interdependence; - 2) promotive face-to-face interaction; - 3) individual and personal accountability for group success; - 4) frequent use of interpersonal and small group skills, and; - 5) frequent and regular reviews of group working.
+- 1) Positive interdependence - 2) Promotive face-to-face interaction - 3) Individual and personal accountability for group success - 4) Frequent use of interpersonal and small group skills and - 5) Frequent and regular reviews of group working.